JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 * results from ectopic secretion of a hormone by tumor (e.g., lung cancer cells producing corticotropin)

+* symptoms that can not be explained by tumor spread.

 Hepatocellular carcinomas

 * can arise in cirrhosis caused by chronic alcoholism